Saltwater monitoring network for the lake Lauwersmeer area

-How can we ensure a better transition between fresh and salt water between Lauwersmeer and the Wadden Sea?
-So that ecological water quality improves and, at the same time, there is still a future for agriculture.
-The general board of the Noorderzijlvest Water Authority has agreed to use €3.12 million in government subsidies for the PAGW Future-Proof Lauwersmeer project.
-The available funds will be used to install a saltwater monitoring network in and around Lauwersmeer.
+How can we ensure a better transition between freshwater and saltwater between lake Lauwersmeer and the Wadden Sea?
+So that ecological water quality improves and, at the same time, there remains a future for agriculture.
+The Board of Directors of the Noorderzijlvest Water Authority has agreed to use €3.12 million in government subsidies for the PAGW Future-Proof Lauwersmeer project.
+The available funds will be used to install a saltwater monitoring network in and around lake Lauwersmeer.
 This will enable the water authority to accurately measure the salinity of the water.
 An exploration of how the freshwater-saltwater transition can be achieved will also be launched.

-The Noorderzijlvest Water Authority is working with partners, nature organizations, and farmers to improve the connection between Lauwersmeer Lake and the Wadden Sea.
-Annette van Velde, director of the water authority, says: "A more natural transition between fresh and salt water creates a healthier natural environment.
+Noorderzijlvest Water Authority works together with partners, conservation organisations, and farmers to improve the connection between lake Lauwersmeer and the Wadden Sea.
+Annette van Velde, a board member of the water authority, says: “A more natural transition between freshwater and saltwater leads to a healthier ecosystem.
 This is important for fish, water quality, and biodiversity.
-We agree that the northern part of the lake should become saltier, while the southern part remains fresh for agriculture.
-We want to be able to monitor the salinity accurately, which is why we are starting the monitoring network.
-This will enable us, together with our regional partners, to learn more about fresh and salt water in the area."
+We agree that the northern part of the lake needs to become saltier, while the southern part remains fresh for agriculture.
+We want to be able to monitor the salinity accurately, which is why we’re launching the monitoring network.
+This way, together with local partners, we’ll learn more about freshwater and saltwater in the area.”

 Measurement results are made public

 The chloride monitoring network will be set up in 2025 and 2026.
 Monitoring points will be installed in the lake and in nature and agricultural areas.
-This will enable the salt content to be measured daily at various locations and depths.
+This will enable the salt content to be measured daily at different locations and depths.
 We are also developing an online dashboard.
 The data will be publicly available.
-The water board hopes that the measuring points will answer questions such as: what is the fresh-salt distribution in the lake throughout the year?
-Where is the boundary between fresh and salt water?
+The water authority hopes that the measuring points will answer questions such as: what is the freshwater-saltwater distribution in the lake throughout the year?
+Where is the boundary between freshwater and saltwater?
 And what effect does the salt content have on water quality?
-The ultimate goal is to allow controlled salt water to enter the lake in order to improve the ecological water quality.
+The ultimate goal is to allow saltwater to enter the lake in a controlled manner to improve the ecological water quality.

 The measurement results will assist in the exploration.
-Until 2028, we will investigate how a more natural transition between fresh and salt water can be achieved and which approach is preferred by the joint parties.
+Until 2028, we will investigate how a more natural transition between freshwater and saltwater can be achieved and which approach is preferred by the joint parties.
 Water safety is a prerequisite for this approach.
-Excess water from Friesland, Groningen, and North Drenthe is currently discharged into the sea via the R.J.
-Cleveringsluizen locks.
-In the future, due to increased rainfall, we will need to discharge more water more frequently via the Lauwersmeer.
+Excess water from Friesland, Groningen, and north Drenthe is currently discharged into the sea via the R.J.
+Clevering locks.
+In the future, due to increased rainfall, we will need to discharge more water more frequently via lake Lauwersmeer.
 We will continue to guarantee this.
-One possibility is to do this via a pumping station in the long term.
+One possibility is using a pumping station in due course.

 Programmatic Approach to Large Water Bodies